abantila/IT-Service-Desk-Projects/README.md

 - After successfully verifying the user, initiated a password reset.
 - Provided the new password to the user through chat.

-## Resolution
+- **Resolution**

 Successfully verified the user's identity and reset the expired password.
-The new password was provided to the user through chat, and the user confirmed that she was able to log in successfully.
+The new password was provided to the user through chat, and the user confirmed that she was able to log in successfully

----

-## Video Demonstration
+- **Video Demonstration**

 🎥 [Watch Ticket Resolution on Loom](https://www.loom.com/share/d00d280188a845998d4b22a76bc5822c)